lambdamikel/LambdaSpeak/README.md

   2. **Native DECtalk Mode:** The DECtalk emulation offers much more fine-grained control over different aspects of the generated speech.
 These aspects are specified using the standard DECtalk syntax, down to the level of phonemes if desired.
 In this mode, LambdaSpeak can even sing a song.
 Again, CPC port &FBEE is used.

   3. **SSA-1 mode:** In this mode, LambdaSpeak emulates the **Amstrad SSA-1 Speech Synthesizer**.
 The SSA-1 synthesizer uses a very different speech chip, the SPO-256 from General Instruments.
 This chip offers phoneme-based speech synthesis.
 The emulation of the SSA-1 is achieved by translating SPO-256 phonemes into DECtalk phonemes.
 Whereas the SSA-1 works synchronously, i.e., a phoneme is immediately uttered as soon as it arrives, this is not possible with the Epson chip.
 Hence, LambdaSpeak employs a phoneme buffer which is first filled with phonemes, and the buffer is flushed and spoken if no phoneme has arrived for a couple of milliseconds (a configurable flush buffer delay).
+The buffer is also flushed automatically when it overflows, and there is also a corresponding "control byte" command (see below).
 Hence, the SSA-1 emulation works asynchronously, and a slight delay between phoneme sending and speaking should be expected.
 The SSA-1 uses ports &FBEE and &FAEE.
-Please note that it is impossible to emulate the low quality robotic sound of the SPO-256 with a modern speech IC such as the Epson S1V30120, so the SSA-1 emulation will actually produce understandable speech that sounds much better than the original.
+Please note that it is impossible to emulate the low quality robotic sound of the SPO-256 with a modern speech IC such as the Epson S1V30120, so the SSA-1 emulation will actually produce understandable speech that sounds much better than the original, but is not 100% authentic.
+The emulation, due to its asychronous character, is only 90%, but good enough for most of the SSA-1 driver |RSX commands and games to work flawlessly.

   4. **DK'tronics mode:** In this mode, the **DK'tronics Speech Synthesizer** is emulated.
 The DK'tronics uses port &FBFE.
 The DK'tronics speech synthesizer is very similar to the SSA-1; it uses the same SPO-256 speech chip.
 However, the driver software and |RSX extensions are different.
 Moreover, a ROM version of the DK'tronics driver software was / is available, unlike for the SSA-1.
 The DK'tronics software implements a less advanced text-to-phoneme speech translation software than the SSA-1 driver software; the former sounds better, IMHO.
 The LambdaSpeak implementation of the DK'tronics speech synthesizer works similar to the SSA-1 emulation, i.e., a phoneme buffer and auto-flushing (and speaking) of the phoneme buffer after a configurable time delay of inactivity is performed.
 CPC port &DK'tronic &FBFE is used.
-Again, the DK'tronics emulation sounds much better than the original, given the much more advanced and capable speech chip used for LambdaSpeak.
+Similar comments regarding the authenticity and compatibility as for the SSA-1 mode apply to the DK'tronics emulation as well.

 * An 8bit PCM Sample Player, compatible with the **Amdrum** drum computer module.
 In **Amdrum mode**, 8bit PCM samples can be sent to port &FFxx which are being played immediately (in realtime) by LambdaSpeak.
 This mode can only be left by power cycling LambdaSpeak; even the reset button is ineffective in this mode (all ATmega 644 interrupts are disabled for maximal sample playing quality).
 The PCM audio is produced by the ATmega 644 microcontroller.